janosgyerik/articles/hacking-contest-lessons/level4.md

 Writing shellcode is not easy.
 After compiling such program,
 there is more work to do,
-for example you may have to rewrite some of the assembly instructions in a way to eliminate NULL bytes, as `strcpy` won't copy anything after it sees the first `NULL`.
+for example you may have to rewrite some of the assembly instructions to eliminate any NULL bytes, as `strcpy` won't copy anything beyond the first `NULL`.

 For our purposes,
 we can take the finished shellcode from the Smash The Stack article[5],